-embarked upon a career in financial crime investigations and anti-money laundering compliance in 2001, assuming I'd be seeking a new role by 2006 because all of the issues would have been fixed by then.
-Well, it's 2020, and I am still fighting financial crime and money laundering alongside thousands of other people.
+embarked upon a career in financial crime investigations and anti-money laundering compliance in 2001, assum-ing I'd be seeking a new role by 2006 because all of the issues would have been fixed by then.
+Well, it's 2020, and I am st fighting financial crime and money laundering alongside thousands of other people.
 So, what was wrong?
-Was it my calculation, or the way in which we have failed to deal with financial crime and money laundering?
+Was it r calculation, or the way in which we have failed to deal wit financial crime and money laundering?

 I perceived the business of "know your customer" (KYC) to be a very straightforward process that would logically place the onus upon the customer to provide the required data and keep it up-to-date.
-I also saw transactions as records connecting accounts, customers, and other parties, creating an easy-to-follow audit trail.
+I also saw transactions as records connecting ac-counts, customers, and other parties, creating an easy-to-fol-low audit trail.
 I thought my approach was commonsense, and I have since learned it is ironically not so common after all.

-I believe no one knows a customer better than a customer thus, the customer should provide KYC data and keep it up-todate.
+I believe no one knows a customer better than a customer-thus, the customer should provide KYC data and keep it up-to-date.
 I can hear some of you saying, "But what if a customer lies?"
 I counter: Did you lie when you opened your bank account?

 Let's compare financial services with the airline industry.
-Both businesses are regulated, accountable to shareholders, and driven by customers, but it is the relationship with the customers that is the difference.
-In the passenger airline industry, the airlines and the airports dictate the terms of the relationship with the customer, whereas in financial services we have allowed the customer to dictate the terms.
+Both businesses are regulated, accountable to shareholders, and driven by customers, but it is the relationship with the cus-tomers that is the difference.
+In the passenger airline industry, the airlines and the airports dictate the terms of the relation-ship with the customer, whereas in financial services we have allowed the customer to dictate the terms.
 We have pandered to their requests and bowed down to their money, hence we are still here wrestling with KYC and account frauds.

 There is another area in which airports, airlines, and passengers outperform financial service firms: collaboration.
-Can you perceive a scenario in which a passenger clears customs; has correctly answered the questions regarding luggage, which has been scanned; then prior to boarding the plane, the cabin crew stops the passenger and poses the same questions regarding the luggage?
+Can you perceive a scenario in which a passenger clears customs; has correctly answered the questions regarding luggage, which has been scanned; then prior to boarding I am constantly challenged by the notion that as an AML compliance professional I cannot rely upon the KYC process undertaken by a regulator when providing a firm with a regulatory license.

+the plane, the cabin crew stops the passenger and poses the same questions regarding the luggage?
 This does not happen, because if the airline did not trust the airport, it would not land planes there.